websanco/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/staging-ui-reference.md

 * **History**: You can view and manage the history of Page revisions by clicking on the *Actions* button (![Actions button](./../../images/icon-actions.png)) in the Staging bar and selecting *History*.
 From here, you can also revert a Page to an earlier version by clicking on the *Actions* button (![Actions button](./../../images/icon-actions.png)) for the Page version you want to restore and selecting *Mark as Ready for Publication*.

 * **Ready for Publication**: When you have finished making your changes, click on *Ready for Publication* to change the Page's status from *Draft* to *Ready for Publication*.
 You can then click *Publish to Live* to configure and initiate the publication process for your changes.
-When you publish a Page to Live, only the version *Marked as Ready for Publication* is published.
+When you publish a Page to Live, only the version marked as *Ready for Publication* is published.

 ## Publish to Live